“Why Wasn’t I Diagnosed Sooner?”: The Hidden Presentation of ADHD in Women & AFAB People

 Late Diagnosis: Relief and Grief, Side by Side

 Grief, however, often follows closely behind.
 There is a recognition of what was missed, what was misunderstood, and what might have been different with earlier support.
-There can be anger toward systems, caregivers, or even oneself for not recognizing the symptoms and taking action sooner.
+There can be anger toward systems, caregivers, or even yourself for not recognizing the symptoms and taking action sooner.

 Both of these responses are valid.
 Both deserve space.